PaintX/GitBoost/README.md

 # GitBoost
-an elegant and modern git repository viewer coded in javascript for nodeJS
+an elegant and modern git Server coded in javascript for nodeJS

 ## Install